Gallstones and Bile Duct Stones

 - computerized axial tomography (CT) scan, or

 - abdominal ultrasound that has been taken for an unrelated problem or complaint.

 When actually looking for gallstones, the most common diagnostic tool is ultrasound.
-An ultrasound examination, also known as ultrasonography, uses sound waves.
-Pulses of sound waves are sent into the abdomen to create an image of the gallbladder.
+An ultrasound examination, also known as ultrasonography, uses sound waves to create images of the various abdominal organs .. including the gallbladder.
 If stones are present, the sound waves will bounce off the stones, revealing their location.